What is Millet:

-The beauty of Millets is that they can be grown in less fertile soil and requires very less water.
-The soil of Koraput is mostly acidic and the lands are sloppy surrounded by hills.
+The beauty of Millets is that it can be grown in less fertile soil and requires very less water.
+The soil of Koraput is mostly acidic and the lands are sloppy and surrounded by hills.
 The only crop that is suitable for this type of land is the millets and that’s truly the miracle grain.

-Millets support the fooder security of the cattle and contribute immensely to the animal health of a community.
+Millets support the fooder security of cattle and contribute immensely to the animal health of a community.

 A mixed cropping system is followed in Millets in Koraput.
 It is grown in combination with pulses and oilseeds.
 Thus making it a holistic farming system.